cp2k/cp2k/INSTALL.md

 standalone library.
 It provides a generic interface to the blas gemm family with offloading on GPU.
 Offloading supports both CUDA and ROCM.

-To make the functionality available, add the flag `-D__SPLA` to the `DFLAGS` variable and compile SPLA with Fortran interface and GPU support.
+To make the functionality available, add the flag `-D__SPLA -D__OFFLOAD_GEMM` to the `DFLAGS` variable and compile SPLA with Fortran interface and GPU support.
 Please note that only the functions replacing the dgemm calls with `offload_dgemm` will eventually be offloaded to the GPU.
 The SPLA library has internal criteria to decide if it is worth to do the operation on GPU or not.
 Calls to `offload_dgemm` also accept pointers on GPU or a combination of them.

 <!---
 ### 2w.
 LibMaxwell (External Maxwell Solver)